Mask / Face Covering Guidelines

 - Both parents or guardians may be present, no siblings

-All visitors or support people must be in good health (no fever, runny nose or cough in the last seven days) and must be 16 years of age or older.
+All visitors or support people must be in good health (no fever, runny nose or cough in the last seven days).

 Visitors can be good medicine for patients, and family members and friends are welcome to visit.
 However, a patient's care and well-being are our primary concerns at UnityPoint Health –Marshalltown.
 To enhance the quality of care, specific hours have been established.
 Visiting hours for most hospital units are 8 a.m. to 8 p.m. every day.